-Since its reopening in 1991, the Frankfurter Hof in the Old Town of Mainz has been the cultural center of the city.
-International and local stars have made the Frankfurter Hof a household name beyond the Rhein-Main area.
-The cultural program thrives on a genre mix of national, international, and local artists, as well as multicultural offerings, classical music, theater, exhibitions, and pop culture.
-As part of the concert series "Summer in the City," additional spectacular open-air locations in Mainz are also featured during the summer months.
+Since its reopening in 1991, the Frankfurter Hof in Mainz's old town has established itself as a central cultural center of the city.
+National and international artists make the venue widely known beyond the Rhine-Main area.
+The program includes a diverse spectrum of music, theater, exhibitions, classical music, pop culture, and multicultural offerings.
+During the concert series "Summer in the City," more impressive open-air locations in Mainz are also used in the summer.

 Frankfurter Hof Außenansicht